-Save $82.50 when your new credit cards gives you complimentary entry into the Qantas Frequent Flyer program membership, along with many other benefits.
+Save money when your new credit card has complimentary Qantas Frequent Flyer program membership, along with many other benefits.

 Since cards with complimentary Qantas Frequent Flyer membership only have this benefit because they also earn Qantas Frequent Flyer (QFF) points on any spending made with them, anyone who wants to collect QFF points can take advantage of this type of card.
 However, they will only be able to use the free QFF membership if they are not already a QFF member, since the fee is payable only once when fist joining the program.

 The majority of QFF points-earning cards do pay the QFF program joining fee for new cardholders who are not already members.
 However, it is by no means universal, and you will need to check that your chosen card has this benefit if the joining fee waiver is important to you.